loganmartlew/zoom-conference-manager/docs/tech-stack.md

 We are using Node.JS as our backend runtime.
 This allows us to share business logic and Typescript interfaces across both back and front end of our application.

+### Typescript

+We are using Typescript on our backend for the same reasons we are usnig it on the frontend.
+This means we are able to share interfaces and logic for our main data structures across our application with ease.

 ### Express

 Express is our Node framework of choice for creating our REST API that will interact with our application's client.
 It includes a comprehensive routing system for generating API endpoints, and middleware functionality that will allow us to insert business logic into the application.